 As he did with the first book, Liu constructs The Dark Forest as a sprawling, complex story that juxtaposes cosmic scale with human frailty and resilience.
 The nations of Earth respond to the looming threat of annihilation first with defiance, then with despair.
 Against an enemy so technologically advanced, there is no hope of a military victory, not without paradigm-shifting advances in fundamental science—advances that are now impossible, thanks to the sophons.
 If defeat is a certainty, then only one logical course of action remains: humanity must escape from the solar system before the Trisolarans arrive.
 But Escapism raises an impossible ethical dilemma: how to decide who will be granted the privilege of survival, and who must stay behind to perish on Doomsday?

 In less enlightened times, answering this question would have been simple.
-The nobles would have invoked the divine right of kings, packed up their kin and the crown jewels, and blasted off into the stars without so much as a conciliatory wave, while the rest of us commoners waited around to be vaporized by alien death-rays.
+The nobles would invoke the divine right of kings, pack up their kin and the crown jewels, and blast off into the stars without so much as a conciliatory wave, while the rest of us commoners wait around to be vaporized by alien death-rays.

 Now, thanks to the Renaissance, the American and French Revolutions, and the triumph of humanism, the matter of who will go and who will stay is not so simple.
 Faced with the ultimate existential crisis, the very ideals of fairness, equality, and human dignity that enabled us to progress socially as a species become a trap.
 These ideals demand that either everyone goes, or everyone stays.
 And since not everyone can go, no one may go.
 Escapism is declared a crime against humanity.
 The human race will hold to its highest ideals and defend them even unto extinction.

-This conflict between individual self-interest and social cooperation based on empathy and mutual benefit is the novel’s second paradox, and one of its dominant themes.
+This conflict between individual self-interest and social cooperation is the novel’s second paradox, and one of its dominant themes.
 That it turns out to be inextricably linked to Fermi’s paradox is a testament not only to Liu’s skills as a storyteller, but also to the considerable thought he has devoted to the ideas that inspire his fiction.